-- 1 Copy the data from the Memory Stick media onto your hard disk drive to save data or images. - 2 Format the Memory Stick media by following the steps in To format a Memory Stick media (page 56).
+- 1 Copy the data from the Memory Stick media onto your built-in flash memory storage or hard disk drive^{} to save data or images. - 2 Format the Memory Stick media by following the steps in To format a Memory Stick media (page 53). - Your computer is equipped with a built-in flash memory storage and/or a hard disk drive, depending on the model you purchased.
+See the online Specifications to find about your storage device configuration.